Note

 Development branch

-The development branch is used to develop new capabilities for the ISV solution.
+Use the development branch to develop new capabilities for the ISV solution.
 As the ISV, you determine the frequency of releases from the development branch.
-You don't have to synchronize your releases with the monthly Microsoft releases.
+You don't need to synchronize your releases with the monthly Microsoft releases.
 The best approach might be to decouple your release schedule from the Microsoft release schedule and deliver releases less often.
 A quarterly or biannual cadence is a good starting point.

 The base Microsoft version in the development branch should be either the latest released version that is available or the released version that you plan to use for servicing when your new release goes out.
 The goals are that you innovate together with Microsoft by staying as current as is feasible, and that your development model allows for uptake of recent feature work.